yalopez84/rawdata_api/README.md

 #### Explanation
 -This component is a REST API with a model-view-controller architecture.
 The entrypoint is the src/index.js file, which calls the src/app.js file where in turn, prefixes of each module of the API are set up.
 Routes are defined in the src/routes directory while controllers are defined in src/controller.
 Moreover, models are stored in the src/models directory.
 As Object Relational Mapping (ORM), Sequelize for PostgreSQL on NodeJS was used.

--Assessing the API is possible using the backup data, nevertheless, further data can be added using the API.
-Insomnia tool can be used to send data to the API.

 -Every database entity has one column called "uri" to ease the transformation to linked data.
 URI assignation process to entities should be carried out as a previous process.
 Entity uris can be changed like any other entity column.
 One module is created per each kind of entity.